General information and tips for prospective fellowship applicants

 • Undergraduate and graduate students may apply.

-• Applicants cannot be fully funded for tuition, fees, and books and equivalent.
+• Applicants cannot be fully funded for tuition, fees, and books and equivalents.

 • Award amount- $1,000-$15,000, application due in May.

-• High school, undergraduates and graduate students in the United States may apply for this one-time award.
+• High school, undergraduate, and graduate students in the United States may apply for this one-time award.

 • Applicants must submit a 140-character message about technology addiction.